ivan-kopylove/sandbox-java/sandbox-spring-security/README.md

 # Spring standalone

-Standalone means that is doesn't require a application server to run.
+Standalone means that is doesn't require an application server to run.